Today’s post is the last installment on how to take care of naturally curly hair and we are going to cover haircuts for naturally curly hair.

 You need short layers.
 You need short layers.
 You need short layers.

-So in case you missed it, short layers is where it’s at for curly hair.
+So in case you missed it, short layers are where it’s at for curly hair.

 It doesn’t really matter if you have medium or longer curly hair, my experience is that haircuts for naturally curly hair must have short layers.